ManuMario0/asm-exercises/lets-play-with-pointers/README.md

 	movq	(%rdi), %rax

-So what you tell by putting parentethis is that you don't want the value in %rdi but the value in the memory location stored in %rdi !
+So what you tell by putting parentethis is that you don't want the value in %rdi but the value at the memory location stored in %rdi !
 Suppose now you've got a table of char (the size of 1 byte) and the location of the first element of the table is stored in %rdi.
 If you want to access to the 5th element of the table, you can just write :